-This is the linking tool that allows you to add internal links to your content.
-Enter a word or keyword related to the post you want to hyperlink into the Search box.
-WordPress automatically begins searching for pages and posts containing those words …
+This section lets you insert internal links.
+Enter a word or keyword related to the post you want to hyperlink in the Search box.
+WordPress automatically begins looking for posts and pages containing those words …

-(Type in the search term to find related posts and pages)
+(Type in the search term to find related pages and posts)

-Click the post or page you would like to link to, and the URL of your selected item will automatically be inserted into the URL section …
+Click on the title of post or page you want to link to, and the item’s URL automatically gets inserted into the destination URL field …

 (Link to posts or pages)

-You are not just limited to pages or posts.
-If you use custom WordPress post types on your site, you can also link to these …
+But you are not limited to standard pages or posts.
+If you use custom post types on your site, you can also create internal links to these …

-(Add internal links to custom WordPress post types in addition to regular pages or posts)
+(Link your content to custom WordPress post types in addition to posts or pages)

-If you want to open your linked content in a new window, then tick the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want to open your linked content in a new browser window, tick the Open link in a new window/tab box and click the Add Link button to create your internal link …